carpentries-incubator/SDC-BIDS-dMRI/episodes/constrained_spherical_deconvolution.md

 > ## Exercise 1
 >
-> In this episode, the response function was estimated from a region of
-> single coherent fibre populations and its ODF was visualized.
-Alternatively,
-> We can simulate what the ODF would look like for multiple fibre
-> populations.
-For the following exercise, simulate the ODF for two fibre
+> Simulate the ODF for two fibre populations with crossing angles of
-> populations with crossing angles of 90, 60, 45, 30, and 20 degrees.
-We
+> 90, 60, 45, 30, and 20 degrees.
+We have included helpful hints and
-> have included helpful hints and code below to help you get started.
+> code below to help you get started.
 >
 > Helpful hints:
 >   * To set the angle between tensors, use `[(0, 0), (angle, 0)]`